anantzoid/Lister/README.md

-# lister
+# Lister
 This project was an initiative to get my hands dirty with AngularJS, Yeoman, Firebase while I was sitting around with a fractured elbow.

-You can add links to create a reading list (for now) and share and publish them (this is still left to do).
+You can add items to create a reading list (locally, or save them by logging in ) and share,publish them (this is still left to do).

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.